jitsi/jitsi-meet/doc/API.md

 *  ```JitsiMeetJS.init(options)``` - this method initialized Jitsi Meet API.
 The ```options``` parameter is JS object with the following properties:
     1. useIPv6 - boolean property
+    2. desktopSharingChromeMethod - Desktop sharing method.
+Can be set to 'ext', 'webrtc' or false to disable.
+    3. desktopSharingChromeExtId - The ID of the jidesha extension for Chrome or Firefox.
+Example: 'mbocklcggfhnbahlnepmldehdhpjfcjp' desktopSharingChromeSources - Array of strings with the media sources to use when using screen sharing with the Chrome extension.
+Example: ['screen', 'window']
+    4. desktopSharingChromeMinExtVersion - Required version of Chrome extension.
+Example: '0.1'
+    5. desktopSharingFirefoxExtId - The ID of the jidesha extension for Firefox.
+If null, we assume that no extension is required.
+    6. desktopSharingFirefoxDisabled - Boolean.
+Whether desktop sharing should be disabled on Firefox.
+Example: false.
+    7. desktopSharingFirefoxMaxVersionExtRequired - The maximum version of Firefox which requires a jidesha extension.
+Example: if set to 41, we will require the extension for Firefox versions up to and including 41.
+On Firefox 42 and higher, we will run without the extension.
+If set to -1, an extension will be required for all versions of Firefox.
+    8. desktopSharingFirefoxExtensionURL - The URL to the Firefox extension for desktop sharing. "null" if no extension is required.

 * ```JitsiMeetJS.JitsiConnection``` - the ```JitsiConnection``` constructor.
 You can use that to create new server connection.